StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

   * Fingerprint of the public key.
   * Tenancy's OCID and user's OCID.

+Note: keep a copy [red]

 3. Upload the public key from the key pair in the Console

-# 2. Encrypt you WebLogic administrator password
+# 2. Encode the WebLogic administrator password in base64 format

+1. Choose a password with the following requirements

+2. Encode the password in base64 format
+For example, on Linux:
+echo -n 'Your_Password' | base64

+3. Keep a copy of the encoded password

 # 3. Install terraform and terraform OCI provider on your laptop